jgordon/axioms/axioms/04 Logic Reified.md

 ## Axioms

-4.1 The 'and' of two eventualities is itself an eventuality, and it exists when its two constituent eventualities exist.
+4.1 The `and` of two eventualities is itself an eventuality, and it exists when its two constituent eventualities exist.

 ```